 President, Washington, D.C., office, The Asher Agency

-Michael Fulton, president of The Asher Agency’s Washington office, has more than 30 years of public affairs experience.
-Before joining The Asher Agency (formerly The Arnold Agency), Fulton spent more than 22 years at GolinHarris, utilizing Congressional and federal agency meetings, grassroots campaigns, creative events, videos, survey research and media relations to enhance his lobbying activities and achieve tremendous government relations results for his clients.
+Michael Fulton, president of The Asher Agency’s Washington office, has more than 35 years of public affairs experience.
+Before joining the Asher Agency, Fulton spent more than 22 years at GolinHarris, utilizing Congressional and federal agency meetings, grassroots campaigns, creative events, videos, survey research and media relations to enhance his lobbying activities and achieve tremendous government relations results for his clients.

-Prior to joining GolinHarris, Fulton worked for two Members of the U.S. House of Representatives (Chairman Alan B. Mollohan and the late Rep. Robert H. Mollohan, both of WV) as associate counsel to the House Appropriations Committee, legislative assistant, press secretary, and special projects assistant.
+Fulton worked for nearly 10 years for two West Virginia members of the U.S. House of Representatives (Chairman Alan B. Mollohan and the late Rep. Robert H. Mollohan) as associate counsel to the House Appropriations Committee, legislative assistant, press secretary, and special projects assistant.
 During his Congressional career, he worked to solve community, institutional and economic challenges.

 One of Fulton’s specialties is working with institutions of higher education, and he has assisted hundreds of schools across the country either individually or as part of consortiums working on common interests.
-Some of the larger research institutions he has worked with include: Texas A&M University, UCLA, Georgia Tech, MIT, Carnegie Mellon University, University of New Hampshire, Michigan Technological University, West Virginia University, Kent State University, and Southeast Missouri State University.
+Some of the larger research institutions he has worked with include: West Virginia University, the West Virginia Community and Technical College System, Northampton Community College, University of New Hampshire, Michigan Technological University, Kent State University, and Southeast Missouri State University.

 Healthcare is another area where Fulton has excelled.
 Since 1988, he has worked on a myriad of projects at West Virginia University Health Sciences Center and Ruby Memorial Hospital in Morgantown, WV.
-Other health clients of his include Our Lady of the Lake Regional Medical Center in Baton Rouge, LA; PACE Louisiana, Inc., Memorial Hospital in Carthage, IL, St. Mary’s Medical Center in Huntington, WV, and the National Hepatitis B Foundation.
+Other health clients of his include the American College of Sports Medicine, Break Free Alliance, American Legacy Foundation, Adena Health System, Our Lady of the Lake Regional Medical Center, Memorial Hospital, St. Mary’s Medical Center, Holy Cross Hospital, National Hepatitis B Foundation, and The Meth Project.

-In the technology arena, Fulton has helped the Semiconductor Industry Association, Texas Engineering and Technical Consortium, and Texas Instruments secure funding for basic research, skilled workforce training and math pilot programs in middle schools.
+In the technology arena, Fulton has helped the Semiconductor Industry Association, Texas Engineering and Technical Consortium, National Cable and Telecommunications Association, and Texas Instruments secure funding for basic research, skilled workforce training and math pilot programs in middle schools.

 Fulton is a graduate of West Virginia University, where he earned a bachelor’s degree in journalism.
-He is active in the American League of Lobbyists and serves on its board.
-Fulton is also a member of PRSA national and the National Capital Chapter, along with a member of the PRSA Public Affairs Committee.
-He served six years on the national board of directors of the WVU Alumni Association and is on the Visiting Committee of the WVU Reed College of Media.
+He developed a course on Public Affairs and teaches in WVU’s Integrated Marketing Communications (IMC) program.
+He is active in the Association of Government Relations Professionals as well as the Public Relations Society of America.
+He served six years on the national board of directors of the WVU Alumni Association and is on the board of the National Capital Area Chapter (Washington, DC).